Hedonic Diversity Games: A Complexity Picture with More than Two Colors: Algorithms and Tractable Fragments

 On the one hand a partial solution containing all agents is a solution.
 On the other hand, a solution is a partial solution containing all agents for the branch in which $C_1^{c,t}$ and $C_2^{c,t}$ are set according to our semantics.
 Hence, our aim is to determine whether there is such a partial solution.

-Since the agents of the same type and color are interchangeable, we will call $C_1, \ldots, C_\ell$ a partial solution even if the coalitions are not disjoint, but there is enough agents of given types and colors such that the coalitions can be made disjoint by exchanging agents of the same type and color.
+Since the agents of the same type and color are interchangeable, we will slightly abuse the notation and call $C_1, \ldots, C_\ell$ a partial solution even if the coalitions are not disjoint, but there is enough agents of given types and colors such that the coalitions can be made disjoint by exchanging agents of the same type and color.

 Since we cannot store or even examine all partial solutions during the course of dynamic programming, we will collapse partial solutions that are in some sense equivalent into a single entry.
 To this end, we describe each partial solution with a \emph{pattern} formed by \begin{itemize} \item a mapping $a \colon [\colors]\times [\types]\to [n]_0$ representing for each $c \in [\colors]$ and $t \in [\types]$ the number of agents of color $c$ and type $t$ used by the partial solution, \item a mapping $w \colon [\colors]\times [\types]\to \{0,1\}$ representing for each $c \in [\colors]$ and $t \in [\types]$ whether the partial solution contains a coalition $C_i$ containing an agent of color $c$ and type $t$ such that $C_i \prec_t C_2^{c,t}$, \item and integers $r$ and $\ell$, representing the number of non-trivial and all coalitions in the partial solution, respectively. \end{itemize}